alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field too.

 Being inside Houdini has its major advantages and the speed if you know how to create your flames isnt bad at all and on a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
 You start with default settings and work your way up, as everything in Houdini.

-Karma with Nvidia Optix denoiser is a great combo to produce your fractal images.
+Karma with the integrated Nvidia Optix denoiser is a great combo to produce your fractal images.

 Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some much less and some a bit more.
 A few exceptions went above 128 and up to 256/512.